 You can update or change your file at any stage by clicking Edit submission.
-Please note that once submitted for marking, work cannot be withdrawn or amended in any way; therefore, only when you are sure you have uploaded the correct file (and that it is your final version) should you proceed to submitting the file for marking.
+Only when you are sure you have uploaded the correct file (and that it is your final version) should you proceed to submitting the file for marking.

 Submitting your work for marking

 - Click Submit assignment; you will be taken to the ‘Submit assignment’ page.

 - Carefully read the authorship declaration and click the checkbox to confirm that you have read, understood and complied with the declaration statement.